Skip to main content

 Efficient and proactive, our employment team offers pragmatic commercial employment advice which is underpinned by their extensive legal knowledge and expertise.

-Employment law is continually changing, and businesses must take this into account in their interaction with employees and workers.
+Employment law is continually changing, and businesses must consider this when interacting with employees and workers.

-We work closely with our clients to produce bespoke employment documents and to guide them through this ever more complex area of law.
-It is vital that employment contracts are well drafted and the correct policies and procedures are in place.
+We work closely with our clients to produce bespoke employment documents and guide them through this increasingly complex area of law.
+It is vital that employment contracts are well drafted and that the correct policies and procedures are in place.
 If something goes wrong during the employment relationship, these documents become crucial.

 Our lawyers have a wealth of experience advising businesses at all stages of the employment relationship.
-We offer advice and assistance with all forms of HR support and deal regularly with defending claims at the ACAS conciliation stage, in the Employment Tribunal, or in civil courts.
-We can act quickly in obtaining injunctive relief for the misuse of confidential information and breaches of post-termination restrictions, ADR and High Court actions.
+We offer advice and assistance with all forms of HR support and regularly defend claims at the ACAS conciliation stage, in the Employment Tribunal, or in civil courts.
+We can act quickly in obtaining injunctive relief for the misuse of confidential information and breaches of post-termination restrictions, ADR, and High Court actions.

 Our clients cross various business sectors, including banking and finance, recruitment, professional services, education, healthcare, transport and media.
 We take the time to get to know your business, allowing us to fully assess your needs and provide tailored employment advice and services.